HayleyJane5/semantic_similarity_project2/README.md

 ## Description

 * This program uses Spacy
-* It reads in movie descriptions from a text file
+* It reads in movie descriptions from the text file "movies.txt"
 * It finds the similarity of these descriptions to the description for Planet Hulk
 * It recommends the most similar movie for the user to watch next